 Easy to make and so satisfying, these energy bites with dates are a delicious way to enjoy an alternative when your sweet tooth is calling.
 What I love about these Pecan Pie Bliss Balls is that they’re filled with clean ingredients.
 Well, unless you add a glug of bourbon.

 Inspired by my Bourbon and Vegan Pecan Pies, I whip these little bliss bites up to extend the holiday season when I want more pecan pie, but my hips say no!
-I also make em’ up for the loves in my life who appreciate a naturally sweetened treat (and a glug of bourbon).
+I also make em’ up for the loves in my life who appreciate a naturally sweetened treat.
 Too, they make fabulous treats anytime when the schnecken‘ beckons!

 Ingredients for Energy Bites with Dates

-Easy peasy and so delicious, these bliss bites rely on dates for a naturally sweetened treat.
+Easy and so delicious, these bliss bites rely on dates for a naturally sweetened treat.
 Here’s what you’ll need to make em’ (see recipe card for details):

 - Whole Rolled Oats – not quick

 - Vanilla Extract

 - Sea Salt